woohoolabs/yin/README.md

 to obtain the ID of the primary resource.

-The difference between the `AbstractSingleResourceDocument` and the `AbstractCollectionDocument` lies in that they regard to `domainObject` in different ways: the first one regards it as a single entity while the latter regards it as an iterable collection of entities.
+The difference between the `AbstractSingleResourceDocument` and the `AbstractCollectionDocument` lies in that they regard the `domainObject` in different ways: the first one regards it as a single entity while the latter regards it as an iterable collection of entities.

 ##### Documents for error responses